-Nearly everyone — who visits from search engines and social media — exits your business blog in less than 20 seconds.
-No one reads your articles, much less share them.
+Nearly everyone — from search and social media — exits your blog within 20 seconds.
+No one reads your content, much less share them.

 1. Deal with your target audience’s pain points

 First, identify your target customer’s pain points.
-And, create content to alleviate those pain points.
+Then, create content that shows them how to alleviate those frustrations.

-Alleviate their immediate problem, build trust, and keep them coming back for their next steps.
+When you alleviate their immediate problem, you build trust in both your business and expertise.
+This keeps them returning for their next steps.

 2. Know your audience and content objectives